-Government: The cost of medical benefits; the cost of maternity benefits for military personnel, the interior service, and students.
+Government: The cost of medical benefits; the cost of maternity benefits for military personnel, civil servants, and students.

-Cash sickness benefits: Paid for insured workers, including foreign citizens and persons without citizenship working in Belarus.
+Cash sickness benefits: Paid for employed and selfemployed persons working in Belarus.

 Cash maternity benefits: There is no minimum qualifying period.
-Unemployed women must be receiving unemployment benefit.
+Unemployed women must be receiving the unemployment benefit.

-Prenatal care grant: Paid to those registered with the state health care system before 12 weeks of pregnancy.
+Prenatal care grant: Paid to those registered with the state health care system before the 12th week of pregnancy.